-One of the parts of going through a divorce that can be unnerving for a lot of people is deciding whether or not to hire an attorney.
+One of the parts of going through a divorce that can be unnerving for many people is deciding whether or not to hire an attorney.
 For whatever reason(s), some folks don't get excited at the idea of paying a person hundreds or thousands of dollars to represent them in a legal case that they wish they didn't have to deal with (sarcasm ends here!).
 While going through a divorce can be painful enough, paying another person your hard-earned money to help you with the process seems like adding insult to injury.

-Before we get into the topic of today's blog post, what it means to hire a lawyer and the different ways a lawyer can assist you in your family case, I would like to share some perspective that I have on what it means to hire a lawyer in a divorce or child custody case.
+Before we get into the topic of today's blog post, what it means to hire a lawyer and the different ways a lawyer can assist you in your family case, I would like to share some perspectives that I have on what it means to hire a lawyer in a divorce or child custody case.

 Let's begin by thinking about the hiring process like anything else that is unpleasant in life.
-We all do things in our day to day lives that we don't necessarily like, but we understand on some level that it is necessary.
-After a year of social distancing, mask-wearing, isolating, etc. I think we all understand what it means to do things we don't like that ostensibly will benefit us in the long run.
+We all do things in our day-to-day lives that we don't necessarily like, but we understand on some level that it is necessary after a year of social distancing, mask-wearing, isolating, etc. I think we all understand what it means to do things we don't like that ostensibly will benefit us in the long run.
 Not all of the things that we do in life provide us with immediate gratification or are something that we get overly excited about.
-I wish I had something profound and enlightening to say about this subject but I don't.
+I wish I had something profound and enlightening to say about this subject, but I don't.
 Hiring an attorney and a family law case is a good idea.

-When you have a toothache do you perform self-examinations and then pull your tooth if necessary?
-If your car breaks down in the driveway do you pop the hood up and then fix the vehicle yourself?
-What about when the air conditioning breaks in your home do you fix it or do you call someone to come in and help?
+When you have a toothache, do you perform self-examinations and then pull your tooth if necessary?
+If your car breaks down in the driveway, do you pop the hood up and then fix the vehicle yourself?
+What about when the air conditioning breaks in your home?
+Do you fix it, or do you call someone to come in and help?
 I think you can see where I am going with this.
 The reality of the situation is that you are likely not an expert in family law, nor should you be.
 You have a life of your own and have your concerns.
 A family law attorney has a single-minded focus on helping people just like you and whatever family law matter you find yourself involved in.

-Hiring a family attorney to represent you in a divorce or child custody case does not mean but you don't get to be the person who makes decisions.
-Quite the opposite.
-An attorney is not there to dictate to you what should be done in your case but, rather, you can gain perspective and an outlook that you would not ordinarily be able to possess due to your lack of experience in family law cases.
+Hiring a family attorney to represent you in a divorce or child custody case does not mean, but you don't get to be the person who makes decisions—quite the opposite.
+An attorney is not there to dictate to you what should be done in your case, but, rather, you can gain perspective and an outlook that you would not ordinarily be able to possess due to your lack of experience in family law cases.
 With that perspective in outlook, you can then make better decisions for yourself and your family.

 Consultations with a family law attorney

 An attorney that you hire should have the heart of a teacher rather than the heart of a salesperson.
-If the attorney provides you with very little in the way of practical information but rather presents you with a sales pitch from the beginning of the consultation until the end I would be wary if I were you.
-By the same token if the attorney takes the time to explain issues to you as thoroughly as time will permit, makes eye contact, and listens then you likely have a promising match in that attorney.
+If the attorney provides you with very little in the way of practical information but rather presents you with a sales pitch from the beginning of the consultation until the end, I would be wary if I were you.
+By the same token, if the attorney takes the time to explain issues to you as thoroughly as time will permit, makes eye contact, and listens, then you likely have a promising match in that attorney.

-The last piece of advice that I would give to you regarding hiring an attorney is to be crystal clear on how that attorney operates as far as billing and attorney fees are concerned.
+The last piece of advice that I would give you regarding hiring an attorney is to be crystal clear on how that attorney operates as far as billing and attorney fees are concerned.
 You do not want to leave a consultation with a good feeling about a lawyer only to find that you have some degree of misunderstandings regarding how that attorney bills.
 Typically, family law attorneys are billed by the hour and charge an upfront retainer for representation.
-To avoid misunderstandings and problems pawn trying to hire him or her I would want to leave that consultation with a crystal clear idea of how the attorney bills, what their policies are on payments, what methods of payment are accepted as well as an estimate of what your case can end up costing in the long run.
+To avoid misunderstandings and problems pawn trying to hire them, I would want to leave that consultation with a crystal clear idea of how the attorney bills, what their policies are on payments, what methods of payment are accepted as well as an estimate of what your case can end up costing in the long run.

 Types of representation offered by attorneys